imranaalam/synapty-11ty/site/proposals/OliveTS/OTS.md

 ## Budget Disclaimer

-Certainly, let's clarify the specifics related to the Digital Advertising and what is included in the charges.
+ let's clarify the specifics related to the Digital Advertising and what is included in the charges.

 ### Digital Advertising Budget Inclusions: